 We offer subscription services through FT.com and recommend that you read our Frequently Asked Questions for more details and before purchasing a subscription.

-Contract formation: FT will try to process your subscription or temporary access pass promptly but does not guarantee that your subscription or temporary access pass will be activated by any specified time.
-By submitting your payment and other subscription details, you are making an offer to us to buy a subscription or temporary access pass.
-Your offer will only be accepted by us and a contract formed when we have successfully verified your payment details and email address, at which point we will provide you with access to your subscription or temporary access pass.
+Contract formation: FT will try to process your subscription promptly but does not guarantee that your subscription will be activated by any specified time.
+By submitting your payment and other subscription details, you are making an offer to us to buy a subscription.
+Your offer will only be accepted by us and a contract formed when we have successfully verified your payment details and email address, at which point we will provide you with access to your subscription.
 FT reserves the right to reject any offer in its discretion, for any or no reason.

-Payment details: when you subscribe or purchase a temporary access pass you must provide us with complete and accurate payment information.
-By submitting payment details you promise that you are entitled to purchase a subscription or temporary access pass using those payment details.
-If we do not receive payment authorization or any authorization is subsequently cancelled, we may immediately terminate or suspend your access to your subscription or temporary access pass and may in suspicious circumstances contact the issuing bank/payment provider and/or law enforcement authorities/other appropriate third parties.
+Payment details: when you purchase a subscription, you must provide us with complete and accurate payment information.
+By submitting payment details you promise that you are entitled to purchase a subscription using those payment details.
+If we do not receive payment authorization or any authorization is subsequently cancelled, we may immediately terminate or suspend your access to your subscription.
+In suspicious circumstances we may contact the issuing bank/payment provider and/or law enforcement authorities or other appropriate third parties.
 If you are entitled to a refund under these terms and conditions we will credit that refund to the card or other payment method you used to submit payment, unless it has expired in which case we will contact you.
-If you buy a subscription or temporary access pass using a corporate credit card than we will treat your subscription or temporary access pass as being for the benefit of both you and the relevant company.

-Pricing: the subscription price and temporary access pass price will be made clear to you on our sign-up pages or otherwise during the sign-up process and may vary from time to time or by country.
-You agree to pay the fees at the rates notified to you at the time you take out your subscription or purchase your temporary access pass.
+Pricing: the subscription price will be made clear to you on our sign-up pages or otherwise during the sign-up process and may vary from time to time or by country.
+You agree to pay the fees at the rates notified to you at the time you purchase your subscription.
 For certain subscriptions you can take out either an annual or monthly (or other frequency we offer) subscription.
 Other subscription services may only require a one-off payment.
 You can also take out any other fixed term or payment frequency that we may offer from time to time.
-FT will charge you in British Pounds Sterling, United States Dollars, Euros, Singapore dollars, Australian dollars, Hong Kong dollars, Swiss Francs or Japanese Yen depending on the service and your country of residence.
+The currency in which your subscription is payable will be specified during the order process, depending on the service and your country of residence.
 You may also have to pay any applicable local taxes.
 Please click here for further tax information.
 Eligibility for any discounts is ascertained at the time you subscribe and cannot be changed during the term of your subscription.
 We will always tell you in advance of any increase in the price of your subscription and offer you an opportunity to cancel it if you do not wish to pay the new price.

-Pricing errors: if we incorrectly state a price to you whether online or otherwise, we are not obliged to provide you with a subscription or temporary access pass at that price, even if we have mistakenly accepted your offer to buy a subscription or temporary access pass at that price, and reserve the right to subsequently notify you of any pricing error.
-If we do this, you may cancel the subscription or temporary access pass without any obligation to us and we will refund you any money you have paid us in full or you may pay the correct price.
-If you refuse to exercise either of these choices then we may cancel your subscription or temporary access pass and will refund you any money you have paid us in full.
+Pricing errors: if we incorrectly state a price to you whether online or otherwise, we are not obliged to provide you with a subscription at that price, even if we have mistakenly accepted your offer to buy a subscription at that price, and we reserve the right to subsequently notify you of any pricing error.
+If we do this, you may cancel the subscription without any obligation to us and we will refund you any money you have paid us in full, or you may pay the correct price.
+If you refuse to exercise either of these choices then we may cancel your subscription and will refund you any money you have paid us in full.
 We will always act in good faith in determining whether a genuine pricing error has occurred.

-Other costs: in addition to any subscription or temporary access pass fees you pay, you are responsible for paying any internet connection or other telecommunications charges that you may incur by accessing FT.com or using the services available on it.
+Other costs: in addition to any subscription fees you pay, you are responsible for paying any internet connection or other telecommunications charges that you may incur by accessing FT.com or using the services available on it.
 For example, if you use any of our mobile services then your network operator may charge you for data or messaging services.